-How much does a mortgage broker bond cost in Virginia?
+How much does a mortgage broker or lender or mortgage loan originator bond cost in Virginia?

 The State Corporation Commission’s Bureau of Financial Institutions in Virginia requires mortgage brokers and mortgage loan originators to post surety bonds in varying amounts.
 The required bond amount is based on the broker’s annual volume of loans brokered.
 Applicants should verify their required bond amount with the state prior to bonding.